 Example scenarios

-Depending on your stage of acquiring skills in Scripthea and Stable Diffusion here are some example scenarios (far from recipes for anything).
+Depending on your current proficiency with Scripthea and Stable Diffusion, here are some example scenarios to

 What are you doing?